Peder Griffenfeld: Early years

 In 1654 young Schumacher went abroad for eight years, to complete his education.
 From Germany he proceeded to the Netherlands, staying at Leiden, Utrecht and Amsterdam, and passing in 1657 to Queen's College, Oxford, where he spent three years.
 The epoch-making events that occurred in England while he was at Oxford profoundly interested him.
 Coinciding with the Revolution in Denmark, which threw open a career to the middle classes, it convinced him that his future was in politics.
-In the autumn of 1660 Schumacher visited Paris, shortly after Mazarin's death, when the young Louis XIV of France first seized the reins of power.
+In the autumn of 1660 Schumacher visited Paris, shortly after Cardinal Mazarin's death, when the young King Louis XIV first seized the reins of power in France.
 Schumacher seems to have been profoundly impressed by the administrative superiority of a strong centralised monarchy in the hands of an energetic monarch who knew his own mind; and, in politics, as in manners, France ever afterwards was his model.
 The last year of his travels was spent in Spain, where he obtained a thorough knowledge of the Castilian language and literature.
 He is said to have brought home easy morals as well as exquisite manners.